-Class participation is evidenced by thoughtful, thorough completion of all activities in the Weekly Modules.
-Thus, candidates' discussion and other work should reflect learning from readings, videos, and any other online content within the Weekly Modules.
+Class participation is evidenced by thoughtful, thorough completion of all activities in the class.
 While your current knowledge as an educator is important to your understandings, demonstrating the way that engagement with the course content expands your understanding as a reflective practitioner is expected and necessary for earning full participation points.
-That is, candidates' work within each Weekly Module must reflect thorough preparation, which will be evidenced by critically analyzing, asking questions, making observations, and sharing reflections as well as by offering specific examples for incorporating learning from the course into their current or future teaching practice with culturally and linguistically diverse learners.